 Hydroxycarbamide may make you constipated and cause tummy pain.
-Drinking at least two litres of fluids (three and a half pints) every day will help.
-Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and take some regular gentle exercise.
+Drinking at least two litres (three and a half pints) of fluids every day will help.
+Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and do some regular gentle exercise.

 Your mouth may become sore and you may get ulcers.
 This can make you more likely to get an infection in your mouth.
 Gently clean your teeth and/or dentures morning and night and after meals.
 Use a soft-bristled or children’s toothbrush.
 Your nurse might ask you to rinse your mouth regularly or use mouthwashes.
 It’s important to follow any advice you are given and to drink plenty of fluids.